 By Misty Avila, Program Officer – Civic Engagement

 “We envision a world where diverse experiences are embraced.
+Racial disparity accounts for wide gaps in education, health outcomes, and economic opportunity.
 We critically understand the impact of media and education on our society’s perceptions.
 We seek to create initiatives that birth new narratives.” – Jamillah Finley, founder and executive director of Black Girl Magic Project, a program in Fresno engaging Black girls in journalism and arts activism centering young, Black voices as positive figures through youth-generated media.

 These words capture the heart of our belief in the strength of the Central Valley’s rich culture and the Foundation’s vision to protect the hopes and dreams of its people.